hoodanav/Toronto_Affordability/README.md

 -   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+**Statement on LLM usage: Aspects of the code were written with the help of the autocomplete tool, ChatGPT.
+The entire chat history is available in inputs/llms/usage.txt.**